-God’s sovereign choice as to whom He will save and whom He will not can also be seen in the New Testament, as carried through from the Old Testament: “Isaiah cries out concerning Israel: ‘Though the number of the Israelites be like the sand by the sea, only the remnant will be saved.
-For the Lord will carry out His sentence on earth with speed and finality’” (Romans 9: 27-28).
+God’s sovereign choice as to whom He will save can also be seen in the New Testament: “Isaiah cries out concerning Israel: ‘Though the number of the Israelites be like the sand by the sea, only the remnant will be saved.
+For the Lord will carry out His sentence on earth with speed and finality’” (Romans 9:27-28).
 This implies that great multitudes of the Israelites would be cast off.
 If only a remnant was to be saved, many must be lost, and this was just the point which Paul was endeavoring to establish.
 While the word remnant means “what is left,” particularly what may remain after a battle or a great calamity, in this verse, it means “a small part or portion.”
 Out of the great multitude of the Israelites, there will be so few left as to make it proper to say that it was a mere remnant.

 Of course, the most blessed remnant is that of the true Church, the body of Christ, chosen out of the millions who have lived and died over the centuries.
 Jesus made it clear that this remnant would be small when compared to the number of people on the earth throughout history.
 “Many” will find the way to eternal destruction, but “few” will find the way to eternal life (Matthew 7:13-14).
 We who believe in Jesus Christ as our Lord and Savior can, with great peace, rest in the fact that we belong to the “remnant.”